Cenovus to buy Husky for $2.9 billion to create No.3 Canadian energy firm; more deals seen

 The deal, announced on Sunday, follows recent big deals in the United States.
-Concho Resources Inc CXO.N agreed this month to being taken over by ConocoPhillips COP.N for $9.7 billion.
-That followed Chevron Corp's CVX.N $4.2 billion purchase of Noble Energy.
+Concho Resources Inc agreed this month to being taken over by ConocoPhillips for $9.7 billion.
+That followed Chevron Corp’s $4.2 billion purchase of Noble Energy.

 Canadian companies have been under stress for six years, dating back to the last downturn, due to congested pipelines and the flight by foreign oil companies and investors due to Canada’s high production costs and emissions.